magic-wormhole/magic-wormhole/docs/api.md

 Note that the Twisted-form `close()` accepts (and returns) an optional argument, so you can use `d.addCallback(w.close)` instead of `d.addCallback(lambda _: w.close())`.

+## Phases

+If necessary, more than one message can be exchanged through the relay server.
+It is not meant as a long-term communication channel, but some protocols work better if they can exchange an initial pair of messages (perhaps offering some set of negotiable capabilities), and then follow up with a second pair (to reveal the results of the negotiation).

+To support this, `send_data()/get_data()` accept a "phase" argument: an arbitrary (unicode) string.
+It must match the other side: calling `send_data(data, phase=u"offer")` on one side will deliver that data to `get_data(phase=u"offer")` on the other.

+It is a UsageError to call `send_data()` or `get_data()` twice with the same phase name.
+The relay server may limit the number of phases that may be exchanged, however it will always allow at least two.

 ## Verifier